Generate Your Table

 Any whole-number row and column range between 0 and 20.
 The classic 0-12 grid is the default and the one most US standards target by end of 3rd grade.
 Older kids working toward 24x24 mental math can extend the grid up to 20.

 Yes — no signup, no email gate, no watermark.
 Print as many copies as you need.
-If you want to teach the kid to actually memorize the table (not just look at it), pair the printable with a 5-minute spaced repetition session.
+If you want to teach the kid to actually memorize the table (not just look at it), pair the printable with a 2-to-5-minute spaced repetition session.

 Yes.
 Print as many copies as you need for your students.
 A small "Powered by mathbuilders.com" attribution stays at the bottom of the printed sheet but does not interfere with the table itself.